www.icicleUK.com

 Course overview

-If you want to spend a full week snowshoeing in the northern part of the Italian Val d'Aoste area of the Alps, then this is the course for you.
+If you want to spend a full week snowshoeing in the northern part of the Italian Val d'Aosta area of the Alps, then this is the course for you.
 The week is spent on snowshoe day treks, with five days guiding and four nights on a half board basis in comfortable lodges.

 Snowshoeing is now officially the fastest growing winter sport, and our team of guides cannot wait to show you why.
 Many clients get the bug and come back year after year on this holiday, but we ensure they don't repeat any routes they have done before.

-The week shows you the classic snowshoe hikes in the Val d'Aoste, and some of the hidden gems.
+The week shows you the classic snowshoe hikes in the Val d'Aosta, and some of the hidden gems.
 A key feature is that during the week you spend four nights in lodges in Italy.
 On this week there is the opportunity to take in quite a few summits on snowshoes.

 As well as enjoying a great week of snowshoeing, we aim to teach you the key safety skills for route planning and winter Alpine journeys, with a lot of weight put on avalanche prediction and reaction, as well as the selection of appropriate Alpine equipment.

 This course really appeals to those who want to explore different regions of northern Italy, and to stay on a half board basis in the regions after each day of snowshoeing.
-It enables you to really imerse yourself in the area, and to get five days of the best snowshoeing routes that Italy has to offer!
+It enables you to really immerse yourself in the area, and to get five days of the best snowshoeing routes that Italy has to offer!

 Don't worry if you have never snowshoed before, as you will pick up the skills quickly.
 All you need is to be fit for hill walking, to have a sense of humour if you fall into a soft snowdrift, and to love the outdoors.
 We can teach you the rest, and you are guaranteed a great holiday that you won't forget for a very long time.